macroecology/letsR/README.md

 ====
 ## Package donwload and install
-You can download this package using the function `install_git` from the package `devtools`.
+You can download this package using the function `install_github` from the package `devtools`.

 For this package version to work properly, you should previously install and load the following R packages:
 - `maps`